-85 Fen Tigers, [226] (Lord Carnwath).
+Fen Tigers, [226] (Lord Carnwath).

-86 Panel Report, 78, 192-3.
+&lt;sup>86 Panel Report, 78, 192-3.

-committee convened by Standards New Zealand, and was informed by both international research on wind farm noise and the European standard for the assessment and rating of noise from wind farms.
+international research on wind farm noise and the European standard for the assessment and rating of noise from wind farms.
 I do not doubt that it reflected the then current state of knowledge about the effect of wind farm noise on neighbouring residents, and acceptable noise limits.
 However, more than 20 years have passed since the NZ Standard was adopted, and it is not the only benchmark for assessing whether the noise emitted from a wind farm is reasonable.